KubaO/Sankore-3.1/README.md

 OS X Prerequisites
 ==================

-You'll need a 32-bit install of Qt 5.5.1 with Chromium and Phonon.
+You'll need a 32-bit install of Qt 5.5.1 with Chromium.
 MacPorts doesn't provide one so you'll have to roll your own.

 The 64-bit Qt won't work as all the code must be built in 32 bits since